valentinegarikayi/ZCP/_pages/policy-document.md

 regimes — but not by Communists!
 The new rulers must be willing tools of monopoly capitalist, in particular mining interests.
 22. Further, local southern African whites had to some degree, set up semi-autonomous economies outside of the direct control of imperialism.
-This was not too popular in Europe and America.~ 12 ~
+This was not too popular in Europe and America.
 23. By 1965, and under pressure from the Commonwealth, Britain put sanctions against the intransigent Rhodesian Government.
 The imperialists were manoeuvring towards the establishment of a black neo-colonial government.
 The growing ties between ZAPU and the socialist world were